Kara Walker: Commissions

 Walker has hinted that the whiteness of the sugar references its "aesthetic, clean, and pure quality."
 The slave trade is highlighted in the sculpture as well.
 Remarking on the overwhelmingly white audience at the exhibition in tandem with the political and historical content of the installation, art critic Jamilah King argued that "the exhibit itself is a striking and incredibly well-executed commentary on the historical relationship between race and capital, namely the money made off the backs of black slaves on sugar plantations throughout the Western Hemisphere.
 So the presence of so many white people -- and my presence as a black woman who's a descendant of slaves -- seemed to also be part of the show."
 The work attracted over 130,000 visitors in its eight-weekend run.
 In his commentary on the sculpture, art historian Richard J. Powell wrote, "No matter how noble or celebratory in tone Walker's title for this work seemed, in this post-modern moment of moral skepticism and collective distrust, a work of art in a public arena—especially a visually perplexing nude—would be subjected to not just serious criticism, but Internet trolling and mockery."

-In 2016, Walker revealed "Slaughter of the Innocents (They Might be Guilty of Something)."
-In the painting, Walker depicts an African American woman slicing a baby with a small scythe.
-The influence for this detail was that of Margaret Garner, an enslaved person who killed her daughter to prevent her child from returning to slavery.
+In 2016, Walker revealed her painting Slaughter of the Innocents (They Might be Guilty of Something).
+In it, Walker depicts an African American woman slicing a baby with a small scythe.
+The influence for this detail was that of Margaret Garner, an enslaved person who killed he215x215px|r daughter to prevent her child from returning to slavery.